MicrosoftDocs/azure-devops-docs/docs/project/search/functional-package-search.md

 You can use the Azure DevOps REST API to search for packages in a specific organization.
 See [Fetch Package Search Results](/rest/api/azure/devops/search/package-search-results/fetch-package-search-results) for more details.

+## Search in upstream sources

+Using upstream sources, you can consume packages from public registries and Azure Artifacts feeds.
+See [Search upstreams](../../artifacts/how-to/search-upstream.md) to lean how to search for packages in upstream sources and save them to your feed.

 > [!NOTE]
-> Searching for packages in upstreams with NuGet Package Explorer is not supported.
+> Searching for packages in upstreams using the NuGet Package Explorer is not supported.
 See [Download NuGet packages](../../artifacts/get-started-nuget.md#download-nuget-packages) for more details.

 ## Next steps